 What happens if I exceed my Viasat data allowance?

-Viasat won’t charge you overage, but depending on your plan it may throttle your speeds, restrict your service, or ask you to transition to another service plan.
+Viasat won’t charge you overage fees, but depending on your plan, it may throttle your speeds, restrict your service, or ask you to transition to another service plan.

 How do I track my Viasat data usage?